-The Great Barrier Reef Marine Park Authority is taking significant action to enhance the outlook for the Reef in the face of threats like climate change and declining water quality.
+The Great Barrier Marine Park Authority is taking significant action to enhance the outlook for the Reef and the ecological values on Commonwealth islands, in the face of threats like climate change.

 A key initiative in the southern Great Barrier Reef is a multi-year collaborative program to restore native cay vegetation communities on Lady Elliot Island, degraded by decades of guano mining, feral animals and human use since the late 1800s.
 The Lady Elliot Island Ecosystem Resilience Plan is a two-phased action plan to increase the resilience of the terrestrial systems on the island to the adverse effects of climate change and other ecosystem stressors.

 - Phase 1 focuses on the continued weed and pest management control and the establishment of native vegetation communities.

 - Phase 2 focuses on native cay vegetation maintenance and management adaptation as the cay ecosystems mature and respond to changing climatic factors.

 The Australian and Queensland governments are taking further action to support tourism operators leasing Commonwealth islands to implement best practice sustainability initiatives.